 CERTIFICATE OF PERSONAL EFFECTIVENESS The Certificate of Personal Effectiveness (CoPE) modules are divided into three sections; A, B and C. Each section should take at least 10 hours to complete - 10 hours is worth one credit.
 Students will need 12 credits to gain the Certificate of Personal Effectiveness.
-The module titles are: Communication; Citizenship and community; Sport and leisure; Independent living; The environment; Vocational preparation; Health and fitness; Work-related learning and enterprise; Science and technology; International links; Expressive arts; Beliefs and values; Combined studies (this module allows you to mix and match a combination of challenges from other modules).
-Pupils will produce a portfolio of evidence to demonstrate their achievements, and must also demonstrate competence at Level 1 or 2 in the six CoPE skills units: - •Introduction to Working with Others - •Introduction to Improving own Learning and Performance - ·Introduction to Problem Solving - •Planning and Carrying out a Piece of Research - ·Communication through Discussion - •Planning and Giving an Oral Presentation ASSESSMENT Level 1 helps candidates to develop familiarity with the basic knowledge, techniques and understanding involved in working with others and helps to show they can apply their skills in routine and supportive situations.
+The module titles are: Communication; Citizenship and Community; Sport and Leisure; Independent Living; The Environment; Vocational Preparation; Health and Fitness; Work-related Learning and Enterprise; Science and Technology; International Links; Expressive Arts; Beliefs and Values; Combined Studies (this module allows you to mix and match a combination of challenges from other modules).
+Pupils will produce a portfolio of evidence to demonstrate their achievements, and must also demonstrate competence at Level 1 or 2 in the six CoPE skills units: - Introduction to Working with Others - Introduction to Improving own Learning and Performance - · Introduction to Problem Solving - Planning and Carrying out a Piece of Research - Communication through Discussion - Planning and Giving an Oral Presentation ASSESSMENT Level 1 helps candidates to develop familiarity with the basic knowledge, techniques and understanding involved in working with others and helps to show they can apply their skills in routine and supportive situations.
 Level 2 builds on Level 1 by requiring candidates to extend their use of basic techniques when working with others.
 It recognises their ability to take some responsibility for some decisions about how they select and apply their skills to meet the demands of largely straightforward tasks.
 Level 3 marks a shift from straightforward tasks to being capable of responding to the demands of more complex activities.
 Candidates need to demonstrate more explicit reasoning ability and personal responsibility in making decisions about how tasks are organised when working with others.
 SIXTH FORM ENRICHMENT STOVER SCHOOL Sixth Formers have a vital role to play in school life at Stover.
 Considerable time and effort is spent in providing enrichment opportunities to ensure our pupils develop into mature, reliable young adults.
 The Personal Development Plan empowers pupils to be involved within the school community.
-Sixth Form pupils take charge of a number of leadership roles, working with pupils as young as nursery age and providing superb role models.
+Sixth Form pupils take charge of a number of leadership roles, working with pupils as young as nursery age and acting as superb role models.
 Examples of leadership roles include school prefects, sports leaders, coaches or assistants for our activities programme, whilst others become literacy leaders, peer mentors or music coordinators.
-A whole range of opportunities is available to pupils at Stover School.
-Being able to offer our children a wide range of diverse opportunities is very important as it encourages them to become independent, confident and successful members of the community.
+A whole range of opportunities is available to pupils at Stover School which encourages them to become independent, confident and successful members of the community.
 We aim to provide a wealth of opportunities to complement, enrich and extend those already offered by the school curriculum.
 Being close to Dartmoor means that our pupils can access wide open spaces and participate in character building challenges such as The Tens Tors and The Duke of Edinburgh Award Scheme.
 The option to join the Combined Cadet Force (CCF) is also available to Senior School pupils.
-With the aim to instill values in young people that will help them get the most out of their lives, and to contribute to their communities and country.
+With the aim to instil values in young people that will help them get the most out of their lives, and to contribute to their communities and country.